eu-ge-ne/enrouter-docs/apps/web/src/app/docs/routes/_void/content.md

 # \_void.tsx

-Module exporting void components which are rendered by [Outlets](/docs/components/outlet).
+The `\_void.tsx` module defines **void components** that are rendered by [Outlets](/docs/components/outlet).

-By convention, void modules must `export default` object with components.
+Void modules must `export default` an object containing the void components.

-Outlets select components for rendering by name.
+Outlets dynamically select components for rendering based on their names.
-Keys of exported object are the names of components.
-They connect components to Outlets.
+The keys in the exported object serve as component names, creating a connection between the components and the corresponding Outlets.